Diagram 17 Watch

 The hour hand is represented by the group of three lines.
 The line in the center extending the farthest indicates the hour.
 The minute hand is represented by the singularly long hand (side without the two half circles) that extends to the edge of the dial.
 Finally, the second hand located in the center is represented by the small rectangular hand.

-The Diagram 17 Watch is a Black IP Stainless Steel Watch available in two variations.
-Available with a white dial with black printing and black dial with white printing.
+The Diagram 17 Watch is a Black IP Stainless Steel Watch available with a white dial with black printing and a stainless steel case with color dial.
 The Diagram 17 Watch has a 20mm wide black silicone band and you can order an “extra” black leather band.
 The Diagram 17 Watch is designed by Denis Guidone.

 Diagram 17 uses a Japanese Miyota movement and is 5 ATM.